hhappel/draft-happel-mailmaint-pdparchive/draft-happel-mailmaint-pdparchive.md

   }
 }
 ```
-The uid here corresponds to the ID used in the calendarIds property of the individual event item.
+The `uid` value here corresponds to the ID used in the calendarIds property of the individual event item.

 #### Tasks